Belongs to the type of antirheumatic drugs and antimalarials. It is used to prevent and treat a malaria attack.

-It is also used for rheumatoid arthritis, juvenile systemic arthritis and discoid lupus erythematosus.
-Diseases of the skin caused or aggravated by sunlight.
+It is also used for rheumatoid arthritis, juvenile systemic arthritis, and discoid lupus erythematosus.
+Diseases of the skin are caused or aggravated by sunlight.
 It is also called hydroxychloroquine sulfate.
-It is usually found under the name of Plaquenil ® or Quinoric ® in the form of tablets.
-Autoimmune diseases such as arthritis (inflammation of the joints) and lupus erythematosus (also called lupus inflammatory disease), are caused by the immune system attacking itself the system of a body by mistake.
+It is usually found under Plaquenil ® or Quinoric ® in the form of tablets.
+Autoimmune diseases such as arthritis (inflammation of the joints) and lupus erythematosus (also called inflammatory lupus disease) are caused by the immune system attacking the body’s system by mistake.
 This leads to inflammation and damage to the affected tissues and organs.

 - If you have liver or kidney problems.

-- If you have any problem with your vision that is not corrected with the use of glasses.
+- If you have any problem with your vision that is not corrected with glasses.

 - If you have any brain disease or neurological disorders (for example, epilepsy).

-- If you have serious stomach or intestinal problems.
+- If you have severe stomach or intestinal problems.

 - If you have glucose dehydrogenase (G6PD) -6-phosphate (a rare enzyme).